 Serving Suggestions:

-- Serve with a dollop of whipped cream, mascarpone or a scoop of vanilla gelato for added indulgence.
+- If you'd like something more indulgent, add a dollop of whipped cream, creamy mascarpone, or even a scoop of vanilla gelato.

-- Pair with fresh berries or a berry compote to complement the lemon flavour.
+- Fresh berries or a tangy berry compote pair beautifully with the lemon flavour, adding colour and freshness.

 - Room Temperature: The cake can be stored at room temperature, covered, for up to 2 days.